jstump/ar-indexer/README.md

 You can also pass an options hash to specify what fields should be searched, how the results should be sorted, a message for displaying if there are no results, etc. The default options hash is displayed below:

     @options = {
-      :fields => [], # If left as an empty array, will search all fields for the given model :match => :any, # Match :any will expand your search string and find related results, :all will only return results that have as many keyword matches as words in the search string
+      :fields => [],
+      # If left as an empty array, will search all fields for the given model

+      :match => :any,
+      # :any will expand your search string and find results that match any keyword
+      # :all will only return results that have as many keyword matches as words in the search string

-      :sort => :relevance, # :relevance will sort by number of keyword matches, :field allows you to specify a field to sort by
+      :sort => :relevance,
+      # :relevance will sort by number of keyword matches
+      # :field allows you to specify a field to sort by

-      :sort_method => nil, # Allows for a lambda by which to access a sortable value.
-If nil, will just access the field value
+      :sort_method => nil,
+      # Allows for a lambda by which to access a sortable value.
+      # If nil, will just access the field value

-      :sort_direction => :desc, # Sort order, default is DESC so that the most relevant results will be returned first :stopwords => [], # An array of words that should not be used in the search. ar_indexer has an internal array of basic stopwords, and these will be added to it
+      :sort_direction => :desc,
+      # Sort order, default is DESC so that the most relevant results will be returned first

+      :stopwords => [],
+      # An array of words that should not be used in the search.
+      # ar_indexer has an internal array of basic stopwords, and these will be added to it

-      :no_results_message => 'No results were returned for the given search term.' # A stored message that can be returned if there are no results returned
+      :no_results_message => 'No results were returned for the given search term.'
+      # A stored message that can be returned if there are no results returned
     }

     foo = IndexSearch.new([Article],